Kung Pao Shrimp

 - ½ cup dry roasted peanuts

 - 1 red bell pepper, seeded and chopped

 - 1 green bell pepper, seeded and chopped

 - 3 garlic cloves, minced

-- Add shrimp and peanuts and simmer just until sauce thickens and shrimp are opaque, no more than 1 minute.
+- Add back the shrimp and peanuts.
+Simmer just until the sauce thickens and the shrimp turn fully opaque, no longer than 1 minute.
 Do not overcook.
 Immediately remove from heat once shrimp turns opaque and serve warm.